 Features of the plan

 In calculating an experience rating premium adjustment (rebate or surcharge), the WSIB excludes costs from claims more than five years old.
-In certain circumstances this five year period may be extended.
-See 13-02-05, Adjustments to CAD-7 refunds and surcharges.

 The plan uses a rating factor to determine the extent to which an individual employer is held responsible for its own costs.
 The rating factor is based on person-hours derived from the employer's total insurable earnings in the last two years.
 The factor ranges from .15, for employers with up to 21,000 derived person-hours in the last two years, to 1.0 for employers with at least 100,000 derived person-hours in the last two years.
 If the calculated factor is above the maximum it is reduced to its maximum and if it is below the minimum it is increased to the minimum.